 - 1. Live vaccines are typically freeze-dried and need to be reconstituted before use. - 2.
-Live vaccines are very sensitive to storage and handling conditions; they must be refrigerated and protected from freezing. - 3.
-Once mixed, vaccines must be used immediately (within one hour) and protected from light. - 4.
-There is a theoretical risk that an agent may reactivate and cause clinical disease, but this risk is low.
+Live vaccines are very sensitive to storage and handling conditions; they must be refrigerated and protected from freezing.

-Adjuvant

-- A substance that, when mixed with an antigen, enhances the ability of the animal's immune system to respond to the administered vaccination.
+Adjuvant - A substance that, when mixed with an antigen, enhances the ability of the animal's immune system to respond to the administered vaccination.